 Dr. Janie Hall resides in Joplin, MO.
 She contributes to positive social change through her work as a Walden University Alumni Ambassador, a master gardener, her active role in America's Adopt a Soldier projects, and a board member for the Ozark Gateway Regional Master Gardeners chapter of the Missouri University extension.
 The volunteer effort is to provide education, leadership, training, and support for the Jasper County community.
 Workshops, speaker’s bureaus, and demonstration projects allow Master Gardeners to provide education each year in person or through helplines.
 Additionally, her master gardening team provides thousands of pounds of produce to nonprofit organizations to feed families who have been identified as food insecure.
-Dr. Hall recently earned a certificate as a state fair floriculture judge.
-She spent countless hours with Maui and trainers to prepare her deaf french bulldog (Maui) as a pet therapy dog.
+Dr. Hall earned a certificate as a state fair floriculture judge.
+In 2022, she spent countless hours with Maui and trainers to prepare her deaf french bulldog (Maui) as a pet therapy dog.
 The pet therapy team will use their skills to alleviate manifestations of cognitive disorders, boost the overall morale, and work with disadvantaged youth and individuals within their local and surrounding communities.
-In her spare time, she owns and manages short term rental properties.
+In her spare time, she owns and manages corporate rental properties.

 DBA 8006 - Contemporary Challenges in Business